greenelab/deep-review/manuscript.md

 However, this would not be possible if the model is a black box.
 Second, interpretability is important for trust.
 If a model is making medical diagnoses, it is important to ensure the model is making decisions for reliable reasons and is not focusing on an artifact of the data.
-A motivating example of this can be found in Ba and Caruana [@1AhGoHZP9], where a model trained to predict the likelihood of death from pneumonia assigned lower risk to patients with asthma, but only because such patients were treated as higher priority by the hospital.
+A motivating example of this can be found in Caruana et al. [@gSmt16Rh], where a model trained to predict the likelihood of death from pneumonia assigned lower risk to patients with asthma, but only because such patients were treated as higher priority by the hospital.
 In the context of deep learning, understanding the basis of a model's output is particularly important as deep learning models are unusually susceptible to adversarial examples [@1AkF8Wsv7] and can output confidence scores over 99.99% for samples that resemble pure noise.

 As the concept of interpretability is quite broad, many methods described as improving the interpretability of deep learning models take disparate and often complementary approaches.